 Fitting The Integrated Windows Onto A 4GB DVD

-If you integrate all updates into Windows 7, including the optional software, you are left with roughly a 4.5GB ISO image for the 64-bit version.
-This is a bit too large to fit onto a single layer DVD so you have to make the ISO smaller to get it to fit.
+If you integrate all updates into Windows 7, including the optional software, you are left with roughly a 4.9GB ISO image for the 64-bit version.
+This is too large to fit onto a single layer DVD so you have to make the ISO smaller to get it to fit.
 There are a few things you can do.

-a) The obvious thing to do is not include the optional software.
+a) The obvious thing to do is not include optional software.
 As none of it is integrated into the Windows image but installed separately afterward, it makes no real difference if the software is stored on another medium.
-The size of the updates alone will increase over time so this option won’t work for a single layer DVD for much longer.
+This will save around 200MB so other reduction options will still be needed.

 b) Another option is removing the versions of windows from the ISO you have no use for.
 If you only want Home Premium or Professional for example, remove all the others which could free up a few hundred Megabytes of space.